woowa-techcamp-2020/hkb-15/README.md

 ---

 [Woowahan Financial Ledger](https://bank.woowahan.dev) is a web application that helps you manage your daily expenses.
 With its simple and flexible UI, you can use the app universally on both desktop and mobile devices(WIP).
-We provide you sophisticated design elements including dark mode and custom-designed, colorful cards for each vendor which harmonizes each other perfectly.
+We provide you sophisticated design elements including dark mode and custom-designed, colorful cards for each vendor which harmonize each other perfectly.

 Unlike the previous To Do projects, we considerably chose [Parcel](https://parceljs.org) to bundle the app instead of webpack to improve the productivity and scalability without hassle.